 - Explores the applications of silver-based nanomaterials for plant protection, water treatments, and in food science

 - Outlines why silver-based nanomaterials have properties that make them beneficial for protection against infectious diseases

 - Assesses the challenge of integrating silver-based nanomaterials into agricultural systems

 - 1st August 2021

 - Paperback ISBN:

-Molecular Plant Pathologist, Agricultural Research Center at the Plant Pathology Research Institute, Egypt
+Molecular Plant Pathologist, Agricultural Research Center, Plant Pathology Research Institute, Giza, Egypt

 Elsevier.com visitor survey

 We are always looking for ways to improve customer experience on Elsevier.com.